bit-smart-io/smart-bdd/README.md

 ## Overview

-Create interactive html documentation / feature files from Java code.
-This can be considered as a productive replacement to existing frameworks where you write the features/scenarios/acceptance tests in plain text first.
+Create interactive html documentation / feature files from Java test code.
+This can be considered as a productive replacement to existing frameworks (such as Cucumber) where you write the features/scenarios/acceptance tests in plain text first.

 ### Source Code